vallis/synthlisa/README.txt

 Python; pyRXP is needed for XML input; SWIG is needed if you want to modify the Synthetic LISA code, to regenerate Python wrappers; and PyX is a stand-alone plotting package used for some of the example scripts.
+Note however that PyX requires a working TeX installation.

 If you need the GNU tools, Python, or Gnuplot, please see